eper-io/tig/readme.md

 - We require the owner to periodically read or write the block
 - This allows the owner to use the regular pointer tree to scan the structures
 - Blocks used rarely can be identified and offloaded to cheaper storage
-- This approach works in varius embedded and datacenter environments
+- This approach works in both embedded and datacenter environments
-- It is reliable and predictable, leaks can be found with the scan
+- It is reliable and predictable, leaks can be found with each scan
 - Issues can be identified by the owner debugging their code
 - There are no pointer and reference counting logic duplications